PHRABAL/DRL-Tennis/README.md

 <img src="Noise_decay_method_versus_Exploratory_Boost.png">

 <i>LEFT: Best result from using the traditional slow transition from explore to exploit.
 RIGHT: Best result from Exploratory Boost approach.</i>

+## Setup Instructions

+To reproduce this model on a Mac, clone the <a href="https://github.com/udacity/deep-reinforcement-learning">Udacity DRLND repo</a>, then place the tennis.app.zip file in the p3_collab-compet folder.
+Also place the Juputer notebook there and run it.